What are the membership CPE requirements?

 Do I receive other benefits on registration fees as a WICPA member?

 Yes!
 WICPA members can receive additional registration discounts of up to $100, while nonmembers pay a higher registration fee.
-Several courses offer additional discounts for members who are retired, working part-time or unemployed.
+Additional discounts are available for retired, part-time and unemployed members on several courses.

 What happens if I want to cancel my registration?